I will begin with one simple question – How does someone define the term friendship?

 In virtual friends, there is someone with the intention of hacking us or stalking us to gain something out.
 The second dangerous thing is more physical.

-If internet communication is getting very frequent we become socially isolated and mentally unavailable not only for making real-life friends but also it can affect your daily lifestyle outside the screens.
+If internet communication is getting very frequent we become socially isolated and mentally unavailable not only for making real-life friends but also can affect our daily lifestyle outside the screens.
 This is one of the many toxic effects of social media.

 People with whom you have built meaningful friendships would never put you in dangerous situations.